-I prefer erythritol, but you can use whatever sugar substitute you’re comfortable with.
-Swerve or Xylitol is a good choice.
+I prefer allulose, but you can use whatever sugar substitute you’re comfortable with.
+Swerve or Erythritol are good choices.
 Remember that Xylitol has sugar alcohols and 50% of those carbs count toward the total, so there will be more net carbs if you use it.

 I find that 2 tbsp of erithritol is enough sweetness for this recipe.
 If you like it sweeter, you can always add more after the sauce has come together.

 If you’ve never cooked with xanthan gum before, you might be skeptical of adding it.
 I highly recommend it though because it thickens the sauce, which isn’t something that will happen on its own with this sauce.

 I know some people don’t like to use it.
 If you don’t, the sauce will be quite liquidy.

 How to Make Keto Orange Chicken